navikt/leesah-game-starter-python/README.md

 There are two methods you need to implement in your own class:

-- `handle_question(self, question: quiz_rapid.Question)` is the most important method, it is where you will receive questions to answer.
+- `håndter_spørsmål(self, spørsmål: quiz_rapid.Spørsmål)` is the most important method, it is where you will receive questions to answer.
-- (optional) `handle_assessment(self, assessment: Assessment):` Allows you to read assessments the QuizMaster make of your answers.

 ## Tips and Tricks 💡